The-Notebookinator/notebookinator/lib.typ

 /// The entry point for the notebook
 /// - team_name (string): The name of your team.
 /// - season (string): The name of the current season
-/// - year (string): The year in which the notebook is being written
+/// - year (string): The years in which the notebook is being written
-/// - theme (dictionary): The theme that will be applied to all of the entries
+/// - theme (dictionary): The theme that will be applied to all of the entries.
+If no theme is specified it will fall back on the default theme.
 /// - cover (content): the title page of the notebook
 /// - body (content): The content of the notebook.
 This will be ignored.
 Use the create_entry functions instead.
+/// -> content
 #let notebook(
   team_name: none, season: none, year: none, cover: none, theme: (:), body, ) = {